 If you’re looking for a more relaxing attraction, wander over to Miniland with its amazing collection of cityscapes and recreations of famous structures from around the world.
-Everything is built entirely from Legos, and you won’t believe the incredible detail and ingenuity that went into the creation of each exhibit.
+Everything is built entirely from Legos.
+You will be impressed with the incredible detail and ingenuity Legoland California put into each exhibit.
 In one place, you’ll see the Golden Gate Bridge, Washington D.C.’s capitol building and the Las Vegas Strip.
 If you’ve ever wanted to see what New Orleans is like during Mardi Gras and then explore New York’s Grand Central Station all on the same day, then this is your chance.
 Take a cruise around the “lake” to get the best view of these incredible creations, and don’t forget to visit the likenesses of well-known people at the Block of Fame.
 We walked past this section several times.

 Star Wars Miniland

 One of Miniland’s most popular attractions is the Star Wars exhibit.
 It features an eight-foot wide model of the Death Star.
 There are also several scenes that have been recreated straight out of the movies.
 Enjoy taking a photo with life-size Lego replicas of famous characters like R2-D2, Darth Vader and Chewbacca.

 Fun Town and more